CocoanixDev/Cocoanix-LoginEngine/README.md

 # Cocoanix-LoginEngine
-A LoginEngine Written In Python.
-Includes Visual Studio Project File.
+A Open Source LoginEngine Written In Python For All Your Projects.
+Project Is Open Source.
+Customize It As You Like.

+2020 Cocoanix